 Bergman is widely recognized as one of the most celebrated film directors in the world of art cinema.
 His persistent, insightful, and totally original films always deal with agonizing philosophical and ethical questions that reflect the anger, fears, disillusions, and hopes that we as humans are preoccupied with, regarding topics like life and death, guilt and redemption, our relationship with God, and our interaction with a seemly hostile world that surrounds us.

-Director Bergman always liked to use a subtle but very interesting visual game of key lights and a beefy amount of shadows to emphasize certain ideas, and this film is no exception.
+Bergman was also a stylist par excellence.
+He creates some unforgettable, purely visual moments.
 These arresting visual compositions add panache to what remains mostly a surrealistic film full of bizarre and enthralling imagery.
 Pay careful attention to the nightmarish sequence in which the main character witnesses his own funeral — it’s an unforgettably ghoulish moment.

-The cast includes some of Bergman’s regulars: Ingrid Thulin (The Silence), Bibi Andersson (Scenes from a Marriage), Gunnar Björnstrand (Through a Glass Darkly), and Max von Sydow (The Virgin Spring) as a gas station attendant.
+The cast includes some of Bergman’s regulars: Ingrid Thulin (The Silence and Cries and Whispers), Bibi Andersson (Persona and Scenes from a Marriage), Gunnar Björnstrand (Through a Glass Darkly), and Max von Sydow (The Virgin Spring and Shame) as a gas station attendant.
+They are all superb!

 Conclusions & Final Thoughts: